tocco934/aws-foundry-ssl/README.md

 - Uplift: `yum` calls were changed use `dnf`. `yum` itself [is deprecated](https://github.com/rpm-software-management/yum) in favour of `dnf`.
 - Uplift: All legacy `crontab` timers have been migrated to [`systemd` timers](https://wiki.archlinux.org/title/Systemd/Timers)
 - Uplift: Node install script [was deprecated](https://github.com/nodesource/distributions) and so now it installs with `dnf`
-- Uplift: `amazon-linux-extras` no longer exists; Instead install `nginx` via `dnf`
+- Uplift: `amazon-linux-extras` [no longer exists](https://aws.amazon.com/linux/amazon-linux-2023/faqs/); Instead install `nginx` via `dnf`
 - Uplift: Tidied up some other bits and pieces, added a few extra echoes to help diagnose logging
 - Uplift: `t3` instances are fine, but `t3a` instances are cheaper for very similar workloads so they're now the default
-  - I found Foundry would run on a `.micro` instance, but it would also easily go OOM and cause the EC2 to freak out.
-This would cause CPU usage (and your hosting costs) to spiral out of control so they're no longer an option
+  - I found Foundry would run on a `.micro` instance, but it'd also run out of memory and cause the EC2 to freak out.
+This resulted in CPU usage (and hosting costs) to spiral out of control
-  - I've also added ARM-based `t4g` instances as an option, which is cheaper (ever so slightly) than the `t3` and `t3a` equivalents
+  - I've also added ARM-based `t4g` instances as an option, which are cheaper (ever so slightly) than the `t3` and `t3a` equivalents
   - `m6`-class instances added for people who are made of moneybags, replacing the older `m4` instances
 - New: Send certbot's update logs to CloudWatch
 - New: Can choose to stop LetsEncrypt running if you're trying to get it to deploy and you don't want to run into the certificate exhaustion.
 See https://letsencrypt.org/docs/duplicate-certificate-limit/